-Vanderbilt is one of the United States' highest-ranking colleges.
-With an acceptance rate of just 10 percent, it's ranked as extremely competitive.
+Vanderbilt is one of the United States' highest-ranked colleges.
+With an acceptance rate of just 9 percent, it's ranked as extremely competitive.
 It's no surprise—Vanderbilt is known for having a wealth of appealing programs, including its school of medicine, the Peabody College of Education and Human Development, and Blair School of Music.

 Because it's extremely competitive, you'll need to set yourself apart as a prospective student.
 That doesn't mean just your grades and impressive extracurriculars; it also means writing a killer essay to go along with your application.

 In this guide, we'll tell you everything you need to know about Vanderbilt's supplemental essay, including some ideal topics, some pitfalls to avoid, and even some analysis of past Vanderbilt essays that have worked.

 Feature Image: Dansan4444/Wikimedia Commons

 Vanderbilt's application is fairly straightforward.
 They accept multiple application formats, including both the Common and Coalition Applications, as well as Questbridge.